vakila/automerge.github.io/docs/documents/counters.md

 > **Note:** In relational databases it is common to use an auto-incrementing counter to generate
 > primary keys for rows in a table, but this is not safe in Automerge, since several users may end
 > up generating the same counter value!
-See the [Table](#table) datatype below for implementing a
-> relational-like table with a primary key.
+Instead it is best to use UUIDs to identify entities.